Kaeo Weekes: 2022 & 2023

 Weekes made his NRL debut in round 19 of the 2022 NRL season against the St. George Illawarra Dragons playing 13 minutes off the bench.
 In the 2023 NRL season, Weekes played nine games for the Manly club.
 On 15 October 2023, Weekes signed a two-year deal with Canberra starting in 2024.

 2024

 In round 8 of the 2024 NRL season, Weekes made his club debut for Canberra in their 40-0 loss against Cronulla.
 The following week, he scored a try and kicked three goals in the clubs comeback victory against his former club Manly.
 On 24 September, Weekes had re-signed with the club until the end of the 2027 season.

 2025

 On 25 July, Canberra announced that Weekes extended his contract for a further two years until the end of 2029.
 In round 25 of the 2025 NRL season, Weekes scored the winning try in golden point extra-time as Canberra defeated Penrith 20-16.

 Weekes played 25 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
 He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

+2026

+Weekes played 24 games for Canberra in the 2026 NRL season and scored 14 tries as the club finished 11th on the table and missed the finals.